mahesh-panchal/nf-core_modules_demo/README.md

 include 'conf/modules.config'
 ```

-The `conf/modules.config` is formatted in a particular way.
-There is a large comment at the
+The nf-core DSL2 template `conf/modules.config` is formatted in a particular way.
-top of the file describing which parameters can be passed and what they do.
-This is
+There is a large comment at the top of the file describing which parameters can
-followed by a `params` block, which includes
+be passed and what they do.
+This is followed by a `params` block, which includes
 a `modules` block, and can be accessed in the DSL2 workflow using `params.modules`.

 ```